 Like many bloggers and affiliate marketers, Elna struggled to grow her blog traffic.
 However, when she started using Pinterest, her traffic increased from 4,000 pageviews a month to over 60K pageviews monthly.

-Pinterest is certainly one of the under-utilised channels when it comes to affiliate marketing.
-This means that there are chances there for anyone who’s new to affiliate marketing, or looking to expand their existing affiliate business.
+Pinterest is undoubtedly one of the underutilized channels for affiliate marketing.
+This means there are chances for anyone new to affiliate marketing or looking to expand their existing affiliate business.

-The most important factor in whether or not your Pinterest affiliate endeavors will be a success, is focus.
-You’ve got to choose the right niche, target audience, and keywords and content to target said audience.
+TheΒ focus is the most important factor in whether or not your Pinterest affiliate endeavours will be a success.Β You’ve got to choose the right niche, target audience, and keywords and content to target said audience.